 The Reality of Daily Life in the Jungle

-Everything is labor-intensive
+Everything is Labour-Intensive

 The jungle never stops growing, the grass never stops growing, and molds and algae never stop appearing on your house, eavestrough, and roof.
 Everything needs to be cleaned regularly to be maintained.
 There is no such thing as a quick five-minute trip to the grocery or hardware store.
 Changing a lightbulb will cause you to sweat.